Jenners: Stores

-The Jenners store in the Loch Lomond Shores outlet in Balloch remains in operation.
-However is now marked as a dual Frasers and Sports Direct store, all branding from Jenners is practically absent.
+The Jenners store in the Loch Lomond Shores outlet in Balloch remains in operation but as a dual Frasers and Sports Direct store, branding from Jenners practically absent.

 Jenners previously had stores at Edinburgh Airport and Glasgow International Airport that closed following a decision announced in April 2007.
 Jenners said that security measures introduced in UK airports following the 2006 transatlantic aircraft plot had led to a significant downturn in trade at the shops.